SwarnaDharshiniS/javascriptcalculator/README.md

 B = ["a","b"], delim="-"  -> join(B, "-") => "a-b"
 ```

-## How to Run
-1. Extract the ZIP.
-2. Open `index.html` in any modern browser.
-No build step required.

 ## Notes & Limitations
 - Factorial supports only non‑negative integers.
 - `nPr`/`nCr` should be used as `nPr(5,2)`, `nCr(5,2)`.